-The income tax expense has increased compared with the prior year due to the one off beneficial impact in 2013/14 on deferred tax due to the change in corporation tax rates.
+The income tax expense has increased due to higher profits and the one off beneficial impact in 2013/14 on deferred tax of the change in corporation tax rates.

-Overall, the directors are satisfied with the level of business and the year-end financial position.
+Overall, the directors are satisfied with the level of business and the year end financial position.